-Scumbag criminal “El Cocoroco” has a craving for an apple, so him and his partner rob a convenience store and shoot up everyone inside in the store but 2 boys and a little girl.
+Scumbag criminal “El Cocoroco” has a craving for an apple, so him and his partner rob a convenience store and shoot up everyone inside in the store, but 2 boys & a little girl somehow manage to survive the shooting.
 At the funeral of their parents, the 2 brothers Pancho & Luis and the little girl Lupita all make a promise to be together always & to become what they want to be in life.
-Now adults; Pancho has become a cop just like his late father was and it is a very promising career for him since he’s very good at capturing real bad criminals alongside his female partner whom he may or may not be crushing on.
+Now adults—Pancho has become a cop just like his late father was and it is a very promising career for him since he’s very good at capturing really bad criminals alongside his female partner with whom he may or may not be crushing on.
 Luis is a mechanic at an auto shop and is in a loving relationship with Lupita.
 Their life sounds simple, but to Luis they’re too poor to marry and have a real life together, so he struggles with the thought of that and somewhat envies the success of Pancho’s career.
-When Luis meets a woman called “La Susana”, they have an affair and this leads to Luis neglecting Lupita and turning to a life of crime since La Susana is a drug trafficker.
+When Luis meets a woman called “La Susana”; they have an affair and this leads to Luis neglecting Lupita and turning to a life of crime since La Susana is a drug trafficker.
 Things get even worse when El Cocoroco has returned to the city and reunites with his fellow criminal partners to commit more crimes & brutal assaults.
-Pancho is assigned to capture him and El Cocoroco does not make it easy for his capture since he leaves him a severed head in his car trunk as a brutal warning to him and later he kidnaps Pancho’s partner and rapes her!
+Pancho is assigned to capture him and El Cocoroco does not make it easy for his capture since he leaves him a severed head in his car trunk as a brutal warning to stay away and later he kidnaps Pancho’s partner and rapes her!

 Should you watch Violaciones: Casos De La Vida Real?
 Absolutely.
 Is it too brutal for some?
 I wouldn’t think so, since the movie comes off brutal at certain times, but not always.
 The movie overall just has a good story to tell and with characters portrayed by some of the coolest actors ever.
 Violaciones is not to be missed.
 A must see.